Chiho Aoshima: Aesthetic influences

 Aoshima's work can be thought to come from somewhere in between innocent reality and a twisted dream world.
 Aoshima states that, "My work feels like strands of my thoughts that have flown around the universe before coming back to materialise."

 Ukiyo-e

-It's easy to see traditional Japanese artistic tendencies in her artwork.
+You can see traditional Japanese artistic tendencies in her artwork.
 Chiho has said that ukiyo-e painter and printmaker Hokusai has had a great deal of influence in how she approaches her artistic renderings.
 Much like the traditional ukiyo-e compositions, her subjects are drawn with a well defined flat line and are placed in a single plane of depth.
 The ukiyo-e principals also play a heavy influence on her overarching style principal known as superflat.

+Yokai and the Supernatural

+Aoshima has admitted to being inspired by Hokusai's Yokai (or yōkai) art work being part of her inspirations.
+Yokai such as the rokurokubi (the long neck woman) has appeared in her piece Strawberry fields.
+Additionally kemonomimi appear throughout Aoshima's works and while not directly yokai are believed to have been derived from yokai like the bakeneko (supernatural cat) or the nekomata (cat ghost).

+Cemeteries and graveyards also inspire Aoshima's work as she herself has admitted.
+Being born in a concrete jungle like Tokyo it is difficult to find nature but cemeteries host various insects, animals, trees, and bushes in the midst of the tall buildings and blinding lights of the city.

 Superflat

 Aoshima's works are considered superflat, the postmodern art movement which was founded by Takashi Murakami.
 Using digital drawing tools Aoshima creates unique scenes featuring nymphettes cavorting with animals, cheerleaders gone awry, and blood-stained sashimi slicers, all depicted with soft, cool colors, little modeling, and a dreamy, teen point of view.

 For Superflat, a 2001 exhibition at the Museum of Contemporary Art in Los Angeles, Aoshima scaled up The red-eyed tribe, a highly detailed landscape filled with stylish young women, originally made for an Issey Miyake advertisement, to a massive fifteen by fifty-two feet.
 Because of the nature of the medium, there was no loss of clarity in the production of the giant digital prints, and the transference of the intimate, hand-held scale of mango to billboard bombast illuminates the possibilities of the simplified manga look for environmental applications.